 Cervical ectropion occurs when there is eversion of the endocervix, exposing the columnar epithelium to the vaginal milieu.
 It is also known as a cervical erosion, although no “erosion” of cells actually occurs.

-It is a benign condition, which is commonly seen on examination of the cervix in adolescents, in pregnancy, and in women taking oestrogen containing contraceptives.
-However, cervical cancer and cervical intraepithelial neolasia (CIN) need to be excluded before any treatment or reassurance to the patient is offered.
+It is a normal physiological condition, which is commonly seen on examination of the cervix in adolescents, in pregnancy, and in women taking oestrogen containing contraceptives.

 In this article, we shall look at the clinical features, investigations and management of cervical ectropion.